 Copyright does not last forever.
-In Canada, copyright generally lasts for the life of the author, plus 50 years (i.e., the "life plus 50" rule).
-This varies by country; for example, in the U.S. and Europe, copyright generally lasts for the life of the author plus 70 years, though it can differ depending on factors such as the type of work, the manner of publication and the date of creation.
+In Canada, copyright generally lasts for the life of the author, plus 70 years (i.e., the "life plus 70" rule).
+This varies by country, and it can also differ depending on factors such as the type of work, the manner of publication and the date of creation.
 Use of a work in Canada is governed by the Canadian rules for the duration of copyright protection.

 For example, in Canada, if a work is created on April 30, 1999, and the author dies on July 27, 2035, then copyright protection extends from April 30, 1999 to December 31, 2105.
 If the work was created by more than one person, copyright protection exists for the life of the creator who dies last, the remainder of the calendar year in which that person dies, plus 70 additional years.
 Some types of works such as sound recordings and some photographs and films may have a different length of copyright term.
 Both economic rights and moral rights subsist for the same period of time.

 However, due to a change to the copyright term in 2022, there is a separate rule for the works of creators who died before the end of 1971: these works are all now in the public domain.
 The works of creators who died in 1972 or later will fall under the life plus 70 years rule.

 After copyright expires, a work becomes part of the public domain and may be freely copied and distributed.
 However, do not assume that works are in the public domain.